aws/aws-fpga/README.md

 <a name="devkit"></a>
 # AWS EC2 FPGA Hardware and Software Development Kits

-This release includes two portions: [HDK](./hdk) for developing Amazon FPGA Image (AFI),  and [SDK](./sdk) for using AFIs on FPGA-enabled EC2 instances [such as F1](https://aws.amazon.com/ec2/instance-types/f1/).
+The AWS EC2 FPGA Hardware and Software Development Kits include two portions: Development workflows for developing Amazon FPGA Image (AFI) with the [HDK](./hdk) or the GUI workflow, and [SDK](./sdk) for using AFIs on FPGA-enabled EC2 instances [such as F1](https://aws.amazon.com/ec2/instance-types/f1/).

 Execute `git clone https://github.com/aws/aws-fpga.git` to download this HDK+SDK release to your EC2 Instance or local server.
 For an SSH connection execute `git clone git@github.com:aws/aws-fpga.git`.
 [To get help with connecting to Github via SSH](https://help.github.com/articles/connecting-to-github-with-ssh/)

-The [Release Notes](./RELEASE_NOTES.md) document covers the list of supported features, programming environment, and known restrictions.
+The [Release Notes](./RELEASE_NOTES.md) document covers the list of supported features, programming environments, and known restrictions.

 **NOTE: The HDK and SDK are tested and supported for Linux operating systems, for the time being, other OSs haven't been tested by AWS**